-The concept of {\it quadratic variation} plays a central role in stochastic analysis and the modern theory of stochastic integration \cite{dm,protter}.
-The quadratic variation of a (real-valued) random process $(X(t),t\in [0,T])$ with \cadlag \ sample paths is defined as the limit in the sense of (uniform) convergence in probability, of the sum of squared increments \ba { \sum_{\pi_n} \left(X(t^n_{k+1}\wedge t)-X(t^n_k\wedge t)\right)^t\left(X(t^n_{k+1}\wedge t)-X(t^n_k\wedge t)\right) }\ea along a sequence of partitions $\pi^n=(0=t^{n}_0<t^n_1<\cdots<t^{n}_{N(\pi^n)}=T)$ with vanishing step size $|\pi^n|=\sup_{i=1\cdots N(\pi^n)}|t^n_i-t^n_{i-1}|\to 0$.
-The relevance of this notion, as opposed to $p-$variation, is underlined by the fact that large classes of random processes --such as Brownian motion and diffusion processes-- have finite quadratic variation, while at the same time possessing infinite $p-$variation for $p=2$.
+The concept of {\it quadratic variation} plays a central role in stochastic analysis and in the modern theory of stochastic integration \cite{dm,protter}.
+The quadratic variation of a (real-valued) random process $(X(t),t\in [0,T])$ with \cadlag \ sample paths is defined as the limit in the sense of (uniform) convergence in probability, of the sum of squared increments \ba { \sum_{\pi_n} \left(X(t^n_{k+1}\wedge t)-X(t^n_k\wedge t)\right)^t\left(X(t^n_{k+1}\wedge t)-X(t^n_k\wedge t)\right) }\ea computed along a sequence of partitions $\pi^n=(0=t^{n}_0<t^n_1<\cdots<t^{n}_{N(\pi^n)}=T)$ with vanishing step size $|\pi^n|=\sup_{i=1,\cdots, N(\pi^n)}|t^n_i-t^n_{i-1}|\to 0$.
+The relevance of this notion, as opposed to $p-$variation, is underlined by the fact that large classes of random processes --such as Brownian motion and diffusion processes-- have finite quadratic variation, while at the same time possessing infinite $2-$variation.

 Although quadratic variation for a stochastic process $X$ is usually defined as a limit in probability of \eqref{eq.qv}, it is essentially a pathwise property.
-In his seminal paper {\it Calcul d'Ito sans probabilit\'es} \cite{follmer1981}, Hans F\"ollmer introduced the class of c\`adl\`ag paths $X\in D([0,T],\mathbb{R})$ with finite quadratic variation along a sequence of partitions $(\pi^n)$, for which \eqref{eq.qv} has a limit with Lebesgue decomposition $[X]_\pi(t)=[X]^c(t)+\sum_{0\leq s\leq t}(\Delta X_s)^2$ and showed that for $f\in C^2(\mathbb{R})$ one can define a pathwise integral $\int_0^. (\nabla f\circ X) d^\pi X$ as a pointwise limit of left Riemann sums along $(\pi^n)$:
+In his seminal paper {\it Calcul d'It\^o sans probabilit\'es} \cite{follmer1981}, Hans F\"ollmer introduced the class of c\`adl\`ag paths $X\in D([0,T],\mathbb{R})$ with finite quadratic variation along a sequence of partitions $\pi=(\pi^n)$, for which \eqref{eq.qv} has a limit with Lebesgue decomposition $[X]_\pi(t)=[X]^c(t)+\sum_{0\leq s\leq t}(\Delta X_s)^2$ and showed that for $f\in C^2(\mathbb{R})$ one can define the integral $\int_0^. (\nabla f\circ X) d^\pi X$ as a pointwise limit of left Riemann sums along $(\pi^n)$:

 and this integral satisfies a change of variable formula: